Fine Pair of Tôle Peinte Sinumbra Lamps

 ‘CARCEL Inventeur, Rue de l’Arbre-sec No.18, A PARIS’

-Of classical form, a stylobate with cast bronze lambs tongue and honeysuckle motifs support a tall plinth base on which a classical column form with further richly cast bronze detailing sits, topped by an urn shaped burner and retaining all original fittings, French, c.1805.
+Of classical form and painted to imitate marble, a stylobate with cast bronze lambs tongue and honeysuckle motifs support a tall plinth base on which a classical column form with further richly cast bronze detailing sits, topped by an urn shaped burner and retaining all original fittings, French, c.1805.

 The Carcel lamp, considered to be expensive and fragile, was reserved for wealthy clientele.
 Carcel’s widow and son-in-law continued to run the workshop and shop at 8 rue de l’Arbre-Sec in Paris until 1821.